The average life expectancy in the U.S. sits at roughly 78 years.1 And that’s just the average.

 Social Security retirement benefits will replace only about 40 percent of your pre-retirement earnings.
 You'll need to supplement your benefits with a pension, savings or investments.
 Many retirees seek part-time employment for all kinds of reasons, including the financial and mental benefits of staying active and involved in their communities.
 Still, it’s important to have a plan in place for generating additional income during your retirement.

-Here are five common income-producing investment options to consider during retirement.
+Here are five common retirement investment options to help you generate income.

 You pay a specific amount to an insurance company with the understanding that the money will be dispersed to you at a later date.
-While the money is with the insurance company, it can accrue on a tax-deferred basis.
+While the money is with the insurance company, it has the potential to accrue on a tax-deferred basis.
 When you start taking disbursements, you can choose a consistent income stream or account for rises in the cost of living to match inflation.
-You can also choose to have this income be paid through your own lifespan or through the lifespan of you and another person (such as your spouse, for example).
+You can also choose to have this income be paid through your own lifespan or through the lifespan of you and another person (e.g., your spouse).

 Many annuities have liquidity features that state you or your heirs will receive the full amount of the investment back.